adrianton3/pso.js/README.md

 pso.js
 ======

 Particle Swarm Optimisation library written in JS.
-Works with/without *RequireJS*, from a *WebWorker*, in *node* or in a plain browser environment.
+Works with *RequireJS*, from a *WebWorker*, in *node.js* or in a plain browser environment.

 Sample applications
 -------------------